MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 Even with all that we achieved during the four days, there are some issues.
 After the app is loaded, the app seems to slow down after a while.
 This is probably due to a memory leak where part of the code keeps piling up information over time without freeing itself.

-The instrument is a one trick pony and could have more parameters for a more complete app
+The instrument is a one trick pony and could have more parameters for a more complete app.

 For a more responsive design, the Canvas could be adjusted to fit the screen size of any device, but this was not implemented, so it does not take full advantage of for example a smartphone in portrait mode.